OliverCulleyDeLange/grvmkr/README.md

 - ✅ Installable (as a pwa) on desktop (windows and mac) and mobile (ios and android)

 ### Coming soon (maybe)
-- When moving grids up or down, scroll to the one you just moved's new position and open grid tools
-- Groove repetitions for playback
 - Example groove (samba)
 - Right click / hold press to delete
 - Premade grooves for classic rhythms for community samba bands